 - Versatility: The most unique advantage that automatic bollards offer over other types of bollards is that they allow you to quickly and easily convert a space as needed, either fully allowing or blocking access.
 This is very useful for places where restricted access control is a must at times while you want to allow room for traffic at other times.

 - Durability: With the proper care and maintenance, automatic bollards can last a long time.
 This is great news for businesses that rely on their automatic bollards to enhance the function, safety, and atmosphere of their space.
 When you invest in automatic bollards, you know you’re gaining a long-term solution.

 - Convenience: Finally, automatic bollards are extremely convenient.
-Fully pneumatic and hydraulic options don’t require any manual assistance, so all it takes is the touch of a button to either open or close access to an area.
+Fully pneumatic and hydraulic options don’t require any manual assistance, so all it takes is the touch of remote control to either open or close access to an area.
 This makes automatic bollards the best solution for homeowners or business owners who want to enjoy effortless functionality.

 What Are Automatic Bollards Made of?

 Bollards on the market today come in a variety of materials.
 Some materials offer unique benefits that make them the best choice for a certain application.
 For example, aluminum is exceptionally lightweight, making it a good choice for bollards that are meant to provide more of a visual delineation than a heavy-duty barrier.
 When you need a strong, durable bollard, steel is an excellent choice.

 As part of our commitment to offering bollards produced from only the best materials, all the automatic bollards from Blockaides are manufactured from high-grade stainless steel.
 A stainless steel bollard will provide superb resistance to corrosion, making it a good choice in wet and humid climates.
 Stainless steel is also less susceptible to pitting and staining than many other materials, helping to maintain the bollard’s aesthetic appeal.